 Each refuge has their own criteria for how to apply for a paid or unpaid role and whom they accept.
 It’s best to contact your local refuge what these criteria are and if you are wanting to learn more about volunteering for us.
 We provide training and on-going support to assist you in learning about our organisation and the work that we do.

-We welcome applications from Māori and non-Māori in line with our strong commitment to both the principles of the Te Tiriti o Waitangi Treaty of Waitangi and parallel development.
+We are proud to have a strong commitment to both the principles of the Te Tiriti o Waitangi Treaty of Waitangi and parallel development.

 We are also fully committed to the importance of Equal Employment Opportunities.

 Please note you must be living in New Zealand – and qualify to work in New Zealand – to apply for a position at Women’s Refuge.

 The Research Assistant role sits within our Research and Development Hub, a business unit within NCIWR undertaking research and policy projects.
 Research priorities emerge in response to feedback from frontline advocates, and the Hub conducts research into otherwise little-known aspects of family violence and victims’ experiences.
 In recent years topics have included reproductive coercion, intimate partner stalking, and economic abuse.

 We are looking for an enthusiastic research-minded individual to join our team.
 If you love research and making victims’ voices heard, are excellent at writing and analysing, and are passionate about eliminating family violence, this role might be for you.
 The work will be busy and varied, and it requires outstanding relationship management and genuine passion for the communities we serve.